-Late last year, a client sent an email asking whether I thought their cat Oliver would welcome a second cat into their family.
-Oliver is a mellow kitty, 8 years old, that they adopted earlier last year.
+Last year, a client asked whether I thought their cat Oliver would welcome a second cat into the family.
+Oliver is a mellow kitty, 8 years old, that they adopted two years ago.
 He lived with dogs in his previous home, but there was no mention of other cats.
-Before moving forward, it’s important to consider: Can you and your resident cat handle adding a second cat?
+Before adding a second cat, consider the factors discussed below:

-Factors To Consider Before Adding A Second Cat To Your Family
+Factors To Consider Before Adding Another Cat To Your Family

 What is your schedule?
 Do you struggle to find time to spend with your cat now?
 If so, consider that the time you have would be split between two cats.
 Not spending enough time with cats can lead to behavior problems.
 Cats are good at letting us know when they aren’t happy.

 Once you add a second cat, keep in mind all expenses will double.
 This includes food, litter, vet costs to name a few.
-Will your budget be able to support adding a second pet?
+Will your budget be able to support an additional pet?

 Reason You Want Another Cat

-Before moving forward, be honest with yourself.
-Do you want to add another cat because you believe your cat will be happier, or do you want the cat?
-Make sure you’re doing this for the right reason before adding a second cat to your family.
+Be honest with yourself.
+Do you want to add another cat because you believe your kitty will be happier, or do you want the cat?
+Make sure you’re doing this for the right reason before moving forward..

 , it’s time to decide what would make a good companion for your cat.

 Factors to Consider When Looking For Second Cat

 Keep these factors in mind when looking for the “right cat” for you and your resident cat:

-If your cat is young, he would most likely welcome another young cat as a playmate.
-When your cat is older, no longer in the mode of playing 24-7, a young cat can be very frustrating to him.
+If your resident feline is young, he would most likely welcome another youngster as a playmate.
+When older, no longer in the mode of playing 24-7, a youngster can be very frustrating to him.
 This can lead to problems between them down the road.